Skip to content

 Arithmetic shift examples

-The above micro operation shows in figure perform arithmetic shift left to the contents of register A. This inserts a 0 into A0, and shift all other bits to the left.
-If An-1, and An-2 are not same, an error may occur.
-In the micro operation shows in above figure, the arithmetic shift leaves the sign bit unchanged and the same Bn-2 receives the bit from Bn-1, and so on.
-The bit in B0, is lost.
+The above micro operation shows in the figure perform arithmetic shift left to the contents of register A. This inserts a 0 into A0 and shifts all other bits to the left.
+If An-1 and An-2 are not the same, an error may occur.
+In the micro operation shown in the above figure, the arithmetic shift leaves the sign bit unchanged, and the same Bn-2 receives the bit from Bn-1, and so on.
+The bit in B0 is lost.

 Hardware Implementation (shifter Circuit)